Everyone daydreams of making money in their sleep or creating a life where money drop into your bank account while you’re on a beach somewhere.

 Basically, residual income is what happens when you continue to get paid after doing all the hard work, this could be discretionary income as well.

-The goal is to pour money or time (or both) into building an asset that will continue to pay you after the work is done.
-This could be building up your investment portfolio, maintaining a set of rental properties, or creating an online business.
+The goal is to pour money or time (or both) into investment decisions and build an asset that will continue to pay you after the work is done.
+This could be building up your investment portfolio, increasing your discretionary income, maintaining a set of rental properties, or creating an online business.

 Active vs. Passive vs. Residual Income

 Active income is any money you make that comes as a direct result of your effort but also requires further time or effort to keep making it.
 A 9-5 day job is obviously the most common form of active income.
 Even if you own your own business or work as a freelancer, your income is “active” if it is dependent on you showing up and putting in the time each day.

 I’ve already established that residual or it’s more popularly known alter ego, “passive income,” is a stream of extra cash flow that requires minimal ongoing effort.